sunshowers-code/rust-cli-recommendations/src/managing-colors-in-rust.md

 * **`owo_colors::set_override` is used to control color support globally.** The global configuration only has an effect if `if_supports_color` is called.
 * **`println!` is paired with `Stream::Stdout`.** If this were `eprintln!`, it would need to be paired with `Stream::Stderr`.

 While this pattern is sometimes convenient in binary code, **it *should not* be used in libraries.** That is because libraries *should not* print information directly out to stdout or stderr—instead, they should return values that implement `Display` or similar.
-Library code *should* use the stylesheet pattern instead.
+Library code *should* use the stylesheet approach instead.

-## The stylesheet pattern
+## The stylesheet approach

 This pattern involves defining a `Styles` struct containing colors and styles to apply to a text.